Home

 Great launch and first hill!
 The rest of the short ride was bouncing side to side.
 I was really looking forward to a great smooth ride on the pneumatic wheels.
 This is the only coaster in America that I know of that has them.
 Apparently it was only a good idea on paper and not in the real world.

-Italian Job Turbo Coaster
+Italian Job Turbo Coaster/Backlot Stunt Coaster

 Fast.
 Good airtime.
 Not too rough.